mjsarfatti/frontend-boilerplate/README.md

 # frontend-boilerplate

-A Gulp-ES6-Webpack-BrowserSync starter template for frontend development.
-Feel free to edit the folders in the settings of `gulpfile.js` to adapt it to your development environemnt.
+A Gulp-React-ES2015-Webpack-BrowserSync starter template for frontend development.
+Feel free to edit the folders in the settings of `gulpfile.js` to adapt it to your development environment.
+Note that React and ES2015 are optional, you can keep writing regular ES5 javascript.

 ### Quick start